instrumentthegrid/website-astro/src/content/about/-index.md

 draft: false

 about:
-  title: Paradigm Shifting GridVisibility
+  title: Imagine - The Grid Visibility Manifesto
-  description: "After developing and incubating our technology within CableLabs (the global broadband R&D leader), we closely collaborated with key industry constituents, like Comcast and Charter, to bring this paradigm shifting solution to market.
+  description: "Paradigm Shifting GridVisibility - About us and the outcome of working with US.
+Rapid, low-latency feedback tranforms.
+Why is this paradigm shifting and what does that mean.
+People are making decisions today based on inhereted constraints.
+Can't imagine unlimited bandwidth that is ubiquitous, available, accessible, etc. Just imagine how you can transformt he monitoring and mangement of the grid.
+Imagine a constant grid signal for VPP, DR, etc. Join us...
+We're more than 1-minute data.
+I've never seen.
+I didn't think this was possible.
+Continuous Point on Wave, NOT snippets.
+Note 2 - 3 seconds of an event.
+Let's look 5 minutes before...because we can.
+We're always there.
+That's the essence of the change we are bringing to the industry.
+Let us show you.
 GridVisibility harnesses the broadband industry’s existing communication network assets to solve one of THE biggest grid challenges today - how to provide real-time awareness of the state of the distribution grid, cost efficiently, rapidly and at scale...now."
   image: /images/about/about.webp

 goal: